Questions & Answers

 can I get my wooden ring resized?

-If you have a wooden ring with a metal interior we can resize your ring for the cost of labor at any time.
-In order to resize the gold portion we do need to strip the wood off of your ring, and because of this, your ring may not look exactly the same after a resizing, but we will try to match the original as closely as possible.
-Labor fees for resizing can range from $45 USD for a simple style and up.
+In order to resize the gold portion we do need to strip the wood off of your ring, and because of this, your ring may not look exactly the same after a resizing, but we will try to match the original as closely as possible whenever we are able.
+Charges will be based on labor and materials used.
+Labor fees for resizing typically range from $45 USD for a simple style and up.

 what if I'm unsure of my ring size or the size of the person I'm buying for?